 First trip:The big monkey with a small monkey crosses over and after dumping the small monkey on the other bank, rows back to the first bank.

 Status review after the first trip:

 On the first bank you have 3 humans and 1 small monkey and on the second bank just 1 small monkey.
 The big monkey has just reached the first bank in the boat and is getting down.

-Third stage analysis: Planning for the second trip
+Third stage analysis of River crossing puzzle: Planning for the second trip

 Now what to do?
 You cannot go on increasing the number of monkeys to TWO on the other bank, because a point of time surely would come soon when 1 human has to be ferried across and as soon as he gets down he would immediately be eaten up (there being 2 monkeys on this bank in this scenario).